 (b) the chairperson of the meeting at which the proxy was to vote.

+[Clause 27 amended in Gazette 6 Oct 2015 p.
+3966.]

 28. Voting by secret ballot

 (1) If more than one resident or proxy at a meeting of the residents calls for, or supports, a secret ballot in respect of a particular matter to be voted on at the meeting, the vote must be taken by a secret ballot.